 I’ve shot and reviewed quite a few different films now and I plan to keep building out that library.
 For reasons of learning and also for content for this site, I couldn’t stick to just one film type no matter how good it is.

 Portra 400 is good.
 It’s very good.
 It might be the best colour negative film out there.
 But it’s not the only one.
-Buy some from Amazon or from eBay or from Analogue Wonderland.
+Buy some from B&H Photo, from Amazon, or from Analogue Wonderland.
 I’m sure you’ll love the results.

 But maybe don’t buy only Portra.
 Do yourself, your knowledge and experience, and other films a favour and pick some of those up to play with too.